AZ9tumas/Maze-Generator/README.md

 ## Build and Run

-1. Make sure you have the SDL2 library installed.
+1. Make sure that you have a folder named "src" under which the SDL2 includes and libraries are present.
+2. This program uses MingW32 for compilation, as it is **windows based**.
-2. Use the Makefile to compile: `make`
+3. Use the Makefile to compile: `make`
-3. Run the program:
+4. Run the program:
 `./maze`

 ## Example Output